Ho-Ro/adf4351/README.md

    You will get the firmware files `fx2adf435xfw.ihx` and `fx2adf435xfw.iic`

-### Experimental FW based on libfx2
+### Old FW based on fx2lib

-Another Cypress FW based on libfx2 is `fx2adf435xfw_ex.ihx`, located in [firmware/fx2.libfx2](firmware/fx2.libfx2).
+Another Cypress FW based on fx2lib is located in [firmware/fx2.fx2lib](firmware/fx2.fx2lib).
-It supports the same functionality as the counterpart in [firmware/fx2](firmware/fx2), additional it supports the storage of default register settings in EEPROM that are used at power-on.
-The source code consists of only one file `main.c` and has an easier syntax.
+It supports only a reduced functionality compared to the counterpart in [firmware/fx2](firmware/fx2) and has a more complex syntax.

 ### Upload the firmware into RAM